 Typically, when you have trouble logging into Instagram, you will receive any of the following messages:

-Logging into Instagram can be a daunting and downright frustrating experience because the error makes it almost impossible to contact Instagram for help.
+Logging into Instagram can be a daunting and downright frustrating experience because the error makes it almost impossible to contact Instagram, even for help.

 The good news is that Instagram’s errors are usually self-inflicted, which means that they can usually be corrected easily.

-There are however other causes such as a corrupt application, a problem with the system cache, etc. An error can appear when you attempt to log into your Instagram account, as well as in other situations.
+There are however other reasons such as cache.
+This error can appear when you attempt to log into your Instagram account, as well as in other situations.

 In cases of internet connectivity problems, you might receive an error message stating “An unknown network error has occurred.”
 Regardless of whatever is interrupting your Internet connection, such as network configuration settings or app settings, you will need to make changes to these settings in order to fix this problem.